Salromag/ngx-mat-form/projects/ngx-mat-form/README.md

   ]
 };
 ```
-## `NgxMatDynamicForm` Properties
+## `NgxMatForm` Properties

-The `NgxMatDynamicForm` schema defines the structure and configuration for a dynamic form.
+The `NgxMatForm` schema defines the structure and configuration for a dynamic form.
 Below are the main properties you can use:

 - **`id`** (string)
   - Unique identifier for the form.